Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

-Single Member LLC Operating Agreement
+Single-Member LLC Operating Agreement

 What Is an LLC Operating Agreement?

 If you form a corporation, you create bylaws to govern your company.
-If you form a limited liability company (LLC), you draft an operating agreement to do the same thing.
+If you form an LLC, you draft an operating agreement to do the same thing.
+Think of the operating agreement as a playbook for your company.
+This agreement helps the business be seen as a separate entity, protecting the owners' personal liability.

-Does a Single Member LLC Need an Operating Agreement?
+Does a Single-Member LLC Need an Operating Agreement?

 Necessary for Bank Accounts and Financing

+To open a business bank account, a bank requires a copy of the LLC's operating agreement and the articles of organization.
 If you are looking for a bank loan or investment in your company, you will most likely need an operating agreement.
 The reason is that potential lenders and investors want to see how you have set up your organization.
 Additionally, they look for what happens if you die or dissolve the company.

 Meets State Requirements